guscost/react-tsx-app/README.md

-# arthropod
+# Arthropod

-React & TSX webapp with no package management or bundling
+React & TSX webapp with no package management or bundling.
+The `src` folder transpiles to `www` for a [demo](https://guscost.github.io/arthropod/www/).

 ## Development